-Interstitials suddenly appearing when a user is focused on a task at hand (e.g. playing a game, filling out a form, reading content) may lead to accidental clicks and frustrated, uninterested users:
+Interstitials suddenly appear when a user is focusing on a task at hand (e.g. playing a game, filling out a form, reading content) may lead to accidental clicks:

 Not all interstitials are targeted for penalty, meaning they don’t require a change of ad size, design, or position.
 Exceptions include: